espadrine/jsonsync/README.md

 - `arithmetic`: (planned) supports performing operations on numbers.
 For instance, `{op: "arithmetic", path: "/score", value: "max(2*x^2, y)",
   var: {y: "/minScore"}`.

+**Warning**: the use of the `add` operation on objects is strictly meant for the addition of a brand new key.
+Use `replace` to update the value of a key.